scottprahl/pypolar/README.rst

 To Do
 -----

-* Overall testing could be better.
 * The Mueller module is still incomplete.
+* Ellipsometry could be better

 License
 -------